 lunch in the garden at la grotta

 But come prepared (which I hadn’t on my last trip), and remember that you are visiting a hillside, mountain-top town.
 Sneakers are definitely a must for making your way through the countryside here.
-Although I must admit, many of my teachers bravely conquer the streets in heels, but not for me.
-Because as I quickly learned, in Tuscany there are 2 directions, hiking or going down.
+Although I must admit, many of my teachers bravely conquer the streets in heels, but nope, not me.
+Because as I have quickly learned, in Tuscany there are 2 directions: hiking or going down.

 But all of the hiking and walking is well worth it.
 Because just as at the end of every rainbow is a pot of gold, at the top of every hill in Montepulciano is a cantina with amazing Vino Nobile, a shop with fresh cheese, or a vista with a welcoming view.

 What else can I say with pictures like these?
-These pictures are truly worth a thousand words.
-Can’t you smell the spring blossoms…can’t you just breathe in the fresh crisp morning air…and don’t you feel the sun beaming down on your face?
+Can’t you just smell the Spring blossoms…just breathe in that fresh crisp morning air…and don’t you feel the sun beaming down on your face?
 Close your eyes and just for a moment enjoy this piece of Montepulciano heaven.